skx/markdownshare.com/samples/konami.md

 > ![Congratulations](/img/e.png "Congratulations")

+(Or you were given a link to this page :wink: - generally you'd get here by entering the code on any valid page on this site.)

 # Bonus Feature : Emoji

 If you've found this page you should know that the markdown formatter supports the use of emoji, simply use `:name:` and this will be replaced with the appropriate image.